 ATN Event Staffing Logo

-Gone are the days of when event marketing consisted of a simple smile and handing a sample or a coupon to a passerby.
+Gone are the days when event marketing consisted of simply smiling and handing a sample or a coupon to a passerby.
 Now, we have immersive experiences, brand messaging, leads to collect, digital elements, and questions to answer.
-Yet, one of the biggest mistakes that brands make when planning an experiential marketing event is not thinking about how they will train their brand ambassadors or promotional staff or if they will train them at all.
+Yet, one of the biggest mistakes that brands make when planning an experiential marketing event is not considering how they will train their brand ambassadors or promotional staff, or whether they will train them at all.

 With event staff being on the front lines of an activation, they are the ones who are responsible for drawing in consumers and establishing relationships.
 They are the driving force behind creating a positive and memorable experience.
-If the staff seem confused or can’t answer basic questions, it will turn people off which can be detrimental to the success of the event.
-No matter what the event entails, even if it’s just a basic sampling campaign, staff training is a must.
+If the staff seem confused or cannot answer basic questions, it will turn people off, which can be detrimental to the event’s success.
+No matter what type of event it is, staff training is a must.

 Tips for Training Your Experiential Marketing Event Staff